Everything Pretzel Croissants are a labor of love, seasoned with extra goodness.

 - Dip croissants in water mixture and place on baking sheet lined with parchment paper.

-- Crack egg in small bowl and mix with 1 tsp water.
+- Crack egg in small bowl and mix with 1 teaspoon water.

 - Brush each croissant with egg mixture.